“I followed my heart and it led me to the Fiestada” ~ Me

 In the lunch room, I scarfed mine down and then circled the cafeteria like a vulture, hoping a classmate might be willing to share.

 Are you going to eat that?
 Are you going to eat the whole thing?
 What!?
-How the fuck do you not like Fiestada’s!?
-Could typically be heard coming from my salivating, Fiestada juice stained grubby little mouth.
+How do you not like Fiestada’s!?
+Could typically be heard coming from my salivating, Fiestada juice stained, grubby little mouth.

 I loved them so much, that I once asked the lunch lady for the recipe….and she pointed to a long, white, nondescript box with plain black lettering that said, “Fiestada” and then I just assumed they had been made in Mexico, because they were far too exotic to be American fare.